woltapp/blurhash/Readme.md

 Technically, what it does is scale the AC components up or down.

+### Why base 83?

+First, 83 seems to be about how many low-ASCII characters you can find that are safe for use in all of JSON, HTML and shells.

+Secondly, 83 * 83 is very close to, and a little more than, 19 * 19 * 19, making it ideal for encoding three AC components in two characters.

+### What about using the full Unicode character set to get a more efficient encoding?

+We haven't looked into how much overehead UTF-8 encoding would introduce versus base 83 in single-byte characters, but the encoding and decoding would probably be a lot more complicated, so in the spirit of minimalism BlurHash uses the simpler option.
+It might also be awkward to copy-paste, depending on OS capabilities.

+If you think it can be done and is worth it, though, do make your own version and show us!
+We'd love to see it in action.

+### What about other basis represenations than DCT?

+This is something we'd *love* to try.
+The DCT looks quite ugly when you increase the number of components, probably because the shape of the basis functions becomes too visible.
+Using a different basis with more aesthetically pleasing shape might be a big win.

+However, we have not managed come up with one.
+Some experimenting with a [Fourier-Bessel base](https://en.wikipedia.org/wiki/Fourier–Bessel_series), targeted at images that are going to be cropped into circles has been done, but without much success.
+Here again we'd love to see what you can come up with!

 ## Authors

 * [Dag Ågren](https://github.com/DagAgren) - Original algorithm design, Swift and C implementations